 Be a leader who inspires

 Being a manager doesn’t necessarily mean that you are a leader and vice versa, being a leader doesn’t mean that you necessarily hold a managerial position.
-However, when you run your own business, being a leader is really important because this is what inspires the people you work with to do their best, and ultimately drives your business to success.
+However, when you run your own business, being a leader is important because this is what inspires the people you work with to do their best, and ultimately drives your business to success.

-A leader is the glue that holds everything together, a sign post, someone that gives people a sense of purpose and a sense of belonging.
+A leader is the glue that holds everything together, a signpost, someone that gives people a sense of purpose and a sense of belonging.
 A leader motivates us all to perform at our best but also to grow both professionally and personally.

 First of all, I think it is important to comprehend what being a leader essentially means.
 Being a leader is about two things mainly: a vision (an idea, a goal that people follow which gives them a feeling of sense) and admiration (a leader is somebody who people look up to and want to be like).
 So your efforts should be put towards building a reputation for somebody who, through their work, gives meaning but also inspires people to dream and empowers them to go after their dreams.

-I have observed and worked with some incredible leaders and there are a few prerequisites, habits and behaviors that I have noticed all these people share:
+I have observed and worked with some incredible leaders and there are a few prerequisites, habits, and behaviors that I have noticed all these people share:

 Clear Vision

 If you want to get the minds inspired, you need to get the hearts passionate.
 There’s no way to do that unless you know not only where you are going, but what this place looks and feels like.
 In other words, you need to have a crystal clear vision for your business and more importantly its mission – what is it going to do for whom and how this is to be achieved.
-Get that straight in your head first of all, because remember – a leader is somebody with a vision, a long term idea of how things should play out.
+Get that straight in your head first of all, because remember – a leader is somebody with a vision, a long-term idea of how things should play out.
 Unless you have that, you are merely a manager – somebody coordinating resources and effort.

 Brilliant Communication

 Excellent rhetorical skills might be the most important prerequisite for a leader.
 Having a clear vision is nothing without being able to articulate what it is to your employees.
 Don’t assume that people understand your ideas and goals, take the time to explain openly and honestly.
 Don’t just talk about all the effort that needs to be put into getting where you want to get.
 Try to get across how great it will feel and how important it is to be in this place.
-It is in our nature to aspire to feeling that we are a part of something bigger, something meaningful and that being said, once you can get across that meaning, you can be sure that people will be motivated to do whatever it takes.
+It is in our nature to aspire to feel that we are a part of something bigger, something meaningful and that being said, once you can get across that meaning, you can be sure that people will be motivated to do whatever it takes.

 True Commitment